Ruby Ray (actress): Career

-Ray first took the stage in London at the age of sixteen in late 1897, initially as a chorus dancer, and moved on quickly to solo dancing, singing and eventually acting.
+Ray first appeared in London at the age of sixteen in late 1897, initially as a chorus dancer, and moved on quickly to solo dancing, singing and eventually acting.
 She studied dancing with John D'Auban.
 She adopted the stage name Ruby Ray to keep her real name out of the press, as her Scottish paternal family regarded the theatre "with a holy horror" and objected to her choosing the stage for a profession.
 Her ambition was to work up from musical comedy and pantomime to high comedy.
 She secured the dramatic role of Lucius in Herbert Beerbohm Tree's revival of Julius Caesar (1900).
 After the run of this drama she was engaged by George Edwardes, the father of Edwardian musical comedy.
 An early favourite part of hers was Iris, initially played by Letty Lind, in Edwardes' Gaiety Comedy A Greek Slave.

 She became interested in seeing Australia because "all England was talking of the Australians and their pluck in South Africa."
 She travelled to Australia in 1900 as leading lady of the Hawtrey Comedy Company, which was managed by William F. Hawtrey, the brother of actor-manager Charles Hawtrey.
 On her travels she was chaperoned by her mother, "a lady as pleasant and bright as her daughter", from whom she was inseparable, according to one interviewer.
 Mrs Nicol, however, took precautions not to be overbearing and left all business decisions to her daughter.
 After touring Australia, Ray went to New York, where she played in several successes.